JackStouffer/pathfinder/README.md

 * monsters with A* path finding
 * a very basic gui
 * multiple leveled areas
-* Very early Fog of War Implementation
+* Fog of War
+* locations to overworld
+* dungeon generation

 Things That Haven't Been Started:
 ---------------------------------
-* dungeon generation
 * maze generation
 * forest generation
 * player map
-* locations to overworld
 * combat
 * inventory
 * items